mqbssppe/overfittingFABMix/README.md

 ### Note
+1. Recent versions are recommended.
-1. All package versions smaller than 4.2 are compatible only with Linux distributions.
+2. All package versions smaller than 4.2 are compatible only with Linux distributions.
-2. Lots of updates are now available.

 ## News and Updates

+### [December 23, 2018] fabMix version 4.5 uploaded

+Bug fix in `plot` for `Lamba_map`.

 ### [November 28, 2018] fabMix version 4.4 available on CRAN